2006 Rose Bowl: Analysis and aftermath

 Vince Young was named the Rose Bowl's MVP for the second time in as many years (the first time being the 2005 Rose Bowl).
 He is only the fourth player in Rose Bowl history (and the only player from the Big 12 Conference) to accomplish this feat.
 USC head coach Pete Carroll regarded Young's performance as "the greatest he's ever seen by any one guy".
+Following the match, USC players Matt Leinart and Reggie Bush went to the Longhorns' locker room to personally congratulate the victors.

 Though USC converted on 57 percent of third downs (to only 27 percent for the Longhorns), it was unable to gain two yards on a 4th down try late in the 4th quarter when doing so might have ensured a Trojan victory.
-Curiously, the Trojans did not have Heisman winner Bush on the field for the 4th down play; LenDale White received the handoff and was stuffed by the Longhorn defense.
+The Trojans did not have Heisman winner Bush on the field for the 4th down play; LenDale White received the handoff and was stuffed by the Longhorn defense.
 The Trojans also hurt themselves with two turnovers in Texas territory early in the game.
 Mack Brown, previously maligned for his inability to win big games, thus ended the fourth-longest winning streak in Division I-A history – and the longest since a 35-game streak by Toledo ended in 1971 – and, behind Young, who accounted for 839 yards of total offense in his two Rose Bowl appearances, won the first national title for Texas since 1970.
 Young accounted for 467 yards in the championship game, which stands as the best performance ever in a BCS Championship game.
 By winning, Texas assured itself a first-place ranking in the USA Today coaches' poll, and its achievement was confirmed when AP polling sportswriters unanimously voted Texas number one on January 5, 2006; USC finished a unanimous second in each poll.
 On January 11, 2006, Young was awarded the Manning Award, given annually to the nation's top quarterback.
 Unlike any other major college football award, the Manning is based partly on bowl results.

-Four players from the game went on to become top-ten picks in the 2006 NFL Draft: Reggie Bush (2nd overall, New Orleans), Vince Young (3rd overall, Tennessee), Michael Huff (7th overall, Oakland), and Matt Leinart (10th overall, Arizona).
+Four players from the game went on to become top-ten picks in the 2006 NFL draft: Reggie Bush (2nd overall, New Orleans), Vince Young (3rd overall, Tennessee), Michael Huff (7th overall, Oakland), and Matt Leinart (10th overall, Arizona).
 Taitusi Lutui, Fred Matua, LenDale White, David Kirtman, Winston Justice, Cedric Griffin, David Thomas, Frostee Rucker, Dominique Byrd, Darnell Bing, Jonathan Scott, LaJuan Ramsey, and Rodrique Wright were drafted in the next six rounds.
 This was longtime ABC Sports announcer Keith Jackson's last game, and was also the last college football game aired on ABC under the ABC Sports name, as ABC's sports division began going by the name of corporate sibling ESPN on ABC in September 2006.